EugeneProto/VKBot/README.md

 `weather-key` is OpenWeatherMap API key.

 ## Other information
 Now you have all for work.
-If you have some problems, contact me on [Twitter](https://twitter.com/EugeneTheDev) or [Telegram](https://t.me/EugeneTheDev).
+If you have some problems, contact me on [Telegram](https://t.me/EugeneTheDev).